Looking for the best things to do in Santa Barbara?

 People watching on East Beach and along the adjacent Cabrillo Boulevard biking and walking path is one of the most fun things to do in Santa Barbara.

-There’s plenty of street parking, and a paid lot as well.
-East Beach is large so it never feels crowded.
+There’s plenty of street parking, and a paid parking lot as well.
+East Beach is very large, so it rarely feels crowded.
 There are restrooms and picnic tables.

 Stroll Stearns Wharf